Best Exterior Green Paint Colors 2026: Top 10 Ranked

 Greens That Didn't Make Our Top 10

 A ranked list is only honest if it admits what it left off.
 A few well-known greens were strong contenders we ultimately cut.
 Benjamin Moore Black Forest Green 2047-10 is a beautiful blackened green, but at that depth it behaves more like a near-black than a green and competes with our dark picks Pewter Green and Cascades, so it felt redundant.
-Sherwin-Williams Olympic Range SW 6536 is a gorgeous deep forest green, but it is so saturated that it reads as a true statement color on very few homes — closer to a niche front-door shade than a body color we would rank nationally.
+Sherwin-Williams Olympic Range SW 7750 is a gorgeous deep forest green, but it is so saturated that it reads as a true statement color on very few homes, closer to a niche front-door shade than a body color we would rank nationally.
+Benjamin Moore Sage Mountain 1488 is a refined earth-tone sage we genuinely love on stone-and-timber cabins, but its appeal narrows quickly outside that exact context.
 Benjamin Moore Creekside Green 1483 is a genuine chameleon that shifts between olive, sage, and gray, which we love, but that unpredictability is exactly why it is hard to recommend sight-unseen on a list meant to reduce risk.
+Benjamin Moore Cypress Green 509 is another beautiful mid-tone we tested heavily, but it landed too close to Saybrook Sage to justify its own slot.

 The pattern behind every cut is the same one that drove the ranking: at exterior scale, in real daylight, versatile mid-tones beat dramatic specialists for most homeowners.
 That is also why this short-list stops at 10.
-If you want the wider field organized by undertone instead of opinion, our full green exterior catalog of 15 shades includes several of these honorable mentions with their LRV and undertone notes.
+If you want the wider field organized by undertone instead of opinion, our full green exterior catalog of 15 shades includes several of these honorable mentions with their LRV and undertone notes, and our Sherwin-Williams exterior paint guide covers SW-specific options in depth.

 Which Green Wins for Resale Value?

-If your priority is selling, lean toward the gray-leaning mid-tones near the top of our ranking: Evergreen Fog, October Mist, and Saybrook Sage read as “updated and well-maintained” to the widest buyer pool.
+If your priority is selling, lean toward the gray-leaning mid-tones near the top of our ranking: Evergreen Fog, October Mist, and Saybrook Sage read as "updated and well-maintained" to the widest buyer pool.
 Real estate data is consistent that soft, neutral-leaning sage with white or cream trim performs best on resale, while bold deep greens like Cascades narrow your audience and are safer reserved for the front door or a confident personal home.
 A dark green front door on a neutral body remains one of the highest-ROI accent moves you can make.
+For trim ideas to pair with any of these greens, see our Benjamin Moore Silhouette AF-655 exterior guide.
 For the broader resale picture across every color, our outside house color ideas for 2026 guide covers the full palette.

 All paint color names and codes (Sherwin-Williams, Benjamin Moore, Behr) are trademarks of their respective owners, referenced here for identification and comparison purposes only under 15 U.S.C. § 1125 (Lanham Act) nominative fair use.
 FacadeColorizer is not affiliated with, endorsed by, or sponsored by these manufacturers.